tzheng-7/soap-slide/README.md

 # Soap Slide

-Play as an unfortunate bar of soap sliding endlessly down a tile floor!
-Dodge obstacles and survive for as long as possible.
+Control a bar of soap as it slides down a slippery bathroom floor, dodging obstacles from rubber duckies to bottles of shampoo.
+The longer you last, the trickier it gets.
+How long can you survive the slippery chaos?